openshift/origin-server/node/README.writing_cartridges.md

 OpenShift-provided environment variables will be loaded and available to be used for all cartridge entry points.

+You cannot override system provided variables by creating new copies in your cartridge `env` directory.
+If you attempt to do so, when an application developer attempts to instantiate your cartridge the system will raise an exception and refuse to do so.

 ### System Provided Variables (Read Only) ###

 | Name                | Value                                                                                                                    |